collective/collective.developermanual/source/content/creating.rst

     The following applies to Archetypes-based objects only.
 The process might be different for Dexterity-based content.

-Archetypes content contruction has two phases:
+Archetypes content construction has two phases:

 #.
 The object is created using a ``?createType=`` URL or a
    ``Folder.invokeFactory()``